shiv248/agnostic-llm-app-server/README.md

 ### Running the Application via Docker

-Follow these steps to get the application up and running:
+Follow these steps to get the application up and running, you can run using standalone docker container or using docker-compose:

 1. Make sure you have Docker and Docker Compose installed on your system.
 If not, follow these instructions: